Siege of Jerusalem (63 BC): Aftermath

 The siege and the conquest of Jerusalem were a disaster for the Hasmonean Kingdom.
-Pompey reinstated Hyrcanus II as the High Priest but stripped him of his royal title though Rome recognised him as an ethnarch in 47 BC.
+Pompey reinstated Hyrcanus II as the High Priest but stripped him of his royal title.
+However, Rome later recognised him as an ethnarch in 47 BC.

 Judea remained autonomous but was obliged to pay tribute and became dependent on the Roman administration in Syria.
 The kingdom was dismembered and was forced to relinquish the coastal plain, depriving it of access to the Mediterranean, as well as parts of Idumea and Samaria.
 Several Hellenistic cities were granted autonomy to form the Decapolis, leaving the state greatly diminished.

+Legacy

+Historian Nadav Sharon identifies Pompey's conquest of Jerusalem in 63 BCE as a watershed moment in Jewish history, marking the end of Jewish statehood.
+He argues that this event initiated a transitional period in which Judea began to experience "(semi)diasporan conditions," with statelessness and foreign rule generating structural changes that reshaped Jewish society.
+According to Sharon, these developments laid the groundwork for the survival of Jewish life after the destruction of the Temple in 70 CE and contributed to the evolution of Judaism.